 In this way, interoperable certificates of other countries can be checked in the participating countries.
 The applications for storing COVID-19 certificates need the list of signature certificates in order to be able to check the validity of the certificates stored in the app.
 The applications for checking COVID-19 certificates need the list of signature certificates in order to be able to check the validity of the certificates they scan.
 The information system processes only signature certificates and thus no personal data.

 3.2 Information system for issuing COVID-19 certificates

-The FOITT operates an information system which the healthcare professionals designated by the cantons and the surgeon general (so-called issuers) can use to issue and revoke COVID-19 certificates that are compatible with the EU Digital COVID Certificate.
+The FOITT operates an information system which the healthcare professionals designated by the cantons and the surgeon general (so-called issuers) can use to issue and revoke COVID-19 certificates.
 For the purposes of administration and management of the authorised issuers, the following personal data is processed in the information system: